marco262/my_wiki/data/dnd/subclass/combat-medic.md

 You have developed an aetherically-empowered turret that sits sheathed upon your back when not in use.
 You can mentally command it to float over your shoulder, requiring no action, or return it to your back in the same manner.

-The Aether Turret are a magical ranged weapon that you are proficient with.
+Your Aether Turret is a magical ranged weapon that you are proficient with.
 It deals 1d6 force damage, with a range of 30/120 feet.
-When attacking with your Aether Turrets, you can use your Intelligence modifier, instead of your Dexterity modifier, for the attack and damage rolls.
+When attacking with your Aether Turret, you can use your Intelligence modifier, instead of your Dexterity modifier, for the attack and damage rolls.

 The Aether Turret's damage increases by 1d6 when you reach 9th level (2d6), 13th level (3d6), and 17th level (4d10).